igormironchik/md4qt/README.md

     A most important thing in `TextParsingOpts` structure is a `std::vector< TextData > rawTextData;`.
 This vector contains not processed raw text data from `Markdown`.
-The size of `rawTextData` is the same as a count of `Text` items in `Paragraph`, and theirs sizes should remain eccual.
+The size of `rawTextData` is the same as a count of `Text` items in `Paragraph`, and theirs sizes should remain equal.
 So, if you replace one of text item with something, for example link, corresponding text item should be removed from `Paragraph` and `rawTextData`.
 Or if you replace just a part of text item - it should be modified in `Paragraph` and `rawTextData`.